 Financial assistance is available for the relief of Freemasons of the Province, their widows, children and dependants who are in conditions of need, hardship or distress.
 It promotes the education of children who are in need of financial assistance and are resident in the Province.
 It assists Masonic charitable funds or institutions or other charitable institutions as the trustees shall from time to time decide.
 To apply for assistance, please contact your lodge almoner, admin care officer or pastoral care officer who will be happy to advise you on the help available.
+If you are a local charity, community group or an individual and you feel we could help download our application guidance form here.

 Children and Grandchildren of a West Lancashire Freemason